 Avoid shorthand in formal writing.
 The many types of mathematical writing can be loosely grouped into formal and informal writing.
 Informal writing includes writing on a blackboard during lecture, or explaining something to a friend on a piece of scratch paper.
-Formal writing includes the kind of writing expected on a homework assignment, or in a paper.
+Formal writing includes the kind of writing expected on a homework assignment or in a paper.
 There are differences in what is acceptable.
+For instance, in informal writing, it is common to use shorthand for quantifiers and implications: symbols such as \forall , \exists , \Rightarrow , \Leftrightarrow , or abbreviations such as "iff" and "s.t."

-For instance, in informal writing, it is common to use shorthand for quantifiers and logical connectives: symbols such as $\forall$ , $\exists$ , $\Longrightarrow$ , $\Longleftrightarrow$ , or abbreviations like "iff" and "s.t.".
+However, in formal writing, such shorthand should generally be avoided.
+You should write out "for all," "there exists," "implies," "if and only if," and "such that."

-However, in formal writing such shorthand should generally be avoided.
-You should write out "for all", "there exists", "implies", "if and only if", and "such that".
 Most other symbols are acceptable in formal writing, after defining them where needed.
-The membership symbol $\in$ ("is an element of") is traditionally acceptable in formal writing, as are relations (e.g., <, >, $\times$ , +, $\cup$ , $\cap$ , etc.), variable names (e.g., x, y, z, etc.), and symbols for sets ( $\mathbb{Q}$ , $\mathbb{R}$ , $\mathbb{Z}$ , etc.).
-Here is an acceptable use of symbols in formal mathematical writing.
+The membership symbol \in is traditionally acceptable in formal writing, as are relations (e.g., <, +, \cup , etc.), variable names (e.g., x, y, z), and symbols for sets (e.g., \mathbb{R}).
+Here is an acceptable use of symbols in formal mathematical writing:

-Let A, B be two subsets of $\mathbb{R}$ .
+Let A and B be two subsets of \mathbb{R} .
 We say A dominates B if for every $x \in A$ there exists $y \in B$ such that y > x.

 Learn the etiquette.
 The above example also illustrates two common conventions of mathematical etiquette.
-It is customary to avoid beginning sentences or phrases with a number or symbol; 41 people told me not to do it because it looks bad.
-It is also customary to emphasize unfamiliar words that we are about to define, either by italicizing or underlining them.
-Other rules of etiquette can be learned through observing the norms of the mathematical people or textbooks in your area of study.
+It is customary to avoid beginning sentences or phrases with a number or symbol because that can be confusing.
+It is also customary to emphasize unfamiliar words that we are about to define, such as by italicizing them.
+Other etiquette can be learned by observing the norms used in your area of study.